+In the present paper, we show that standard first-order logic (FOL) provides a natural semantics for SPKI/SDSI and that the FOL semantics has several advantages over previous approaches.
 In our study of the SDSI naming portion of SPKI/SDSI (Section 2 of this paper), we present a FOL semantics based on translating each name cert into a Datalog clause.
 Datalog is a limited form of logic programming that does not have function symbols (except for zero-ary functions).
-Datalog is also a query language for relational databases.
 Since Datalog is a subset of first-order logic, this leads to a FOL semantics; since Datalog has a computational interpretation, a set of name certs induces a Datalog program.
-Since the semantics of a policy is defined by classical logical implication, this approach allows any FOL formula to be understood as a meaningful query against a policy.
+Since the semantics of a policy is defined by classical logical implication, this approach allows FOL formulas to be understood as meaningful queries against a policy.
 We prove that the FOL semantics is equivalent to the string rewriting semantics used by SDSI designers, for all queries associated with the rewriting semantics.
-The advantages of our approach over previous logics are the following.
-It captures the set-based semantic intuition of SDSI, which is used in Clarke et al. [4] and Halpern and van der Meyden [8].
-It uses classical first-order logic rather than more complex modal logics.
+The advantages of out FOL-based approach over previous logics are the following.
+It captures the set-based semantic intuition of SDSI, which is used in Clarke et al. [7] and Halpern and van der Meyden [11].
+It uses classical firstorder logic rather than more complex modal logics.
 The FOL semantics contains more information in the sense that a larger class of queries can be formulated and understood in the semantics.
 The semantics is easily extended to support useful extensions to SDSI; and, finally, the relationship between the FOL semantics and logic programming provides an efficient method to answer a large class of queries.

-In our study of full SPKI/SDSI, we first describe a trust management language RT_1^C [18], which uses Constraint Datalog as its semantic foundation.
+The full SPKI/SDSI has 5-tuples, which use authorization tags to describe permissions to access structured resources.
+In our study of full SPKI/SDSI, we use Constraint Datalog to provide a FOL semantics for SPKI/SDSI.
+For the purpose of comparison, we first describe a trust management language RT_1^C [22], which uses Constraint Datalog as its semantic foundation.
+The language RT_1^C [22], which is a member of the RT family of Role-based Trust-management languages [24,26], may be viewed as an alternate extension of SDSI.
+One characteristic of RT_1^C is the use of various constraint domains to express policies about structured resources such as file hierarchies and standard concepts such as time of day or days of the week.
 We then give a FOL semantics for SPKI/SDSI by treating authorization tags and validity specification as constraints, and examine several design issues of SPKI/SDSI, using RT_1^C for comparison.
-The language RT_1^C [18], which may be viewed as an alternate extension of SDSI, is a language from the RT family of Role-based Trust-management languages [20, 22].
-One characteristic of RT_1^C is the use of various constraint domains to express policies about structured resources such as file hierarchies and standard concepts such as time of day or days of the week.
-After developing a semantics for SPKI/SDSI that treats authorization tags and validity specification as constraints, we observe that SPKI's 5-tuple reduction procedure is semantically incomplete.
+We observe that SPKI's 5-tuple reduction procedure is semantically incomplete.
 One reason is that reduction does not handle union of tags.
-For example, if K_1 grants to K_2 in two certificates with two authorization tags ( range numeric ge 1 le 5) and ( numeric range ge 4 le 10), it is not possible to derive that K_1 grants to K_2 ( range numeric ge 2 le 7), which is a logical implication of the two 5tuples.
-Another problem, pointed out by Howell [10], is that the intersection of two authorization tags may be a set that is not representable by any finite set of authorization tags.
-This suggests that no rewriting algorithm dealing with SPKI/SDSI tags can be semantically complete.
-We then discuss several design issues of SPKI/SDSI, referring to RT_1^C for comparison.
+For example, if K_1 grants to K_2 in two certificates with two authorization tags ( range numeric ge 1 le 5) and ( numeric range ge 4 le 10), it is not possible to derive that K_1 grants to K_2 ( range numeric ge 2 le 7), which is a logical implication of the two 5-tuples.
+Another problem, first pointed out by Howell [13], is that the intersection of two authorization tags may be a set that is not representable by any finite set of authorization tags.
+This suggests that no rewriting algorithm using SPKI/SDSI authorization tags can be semantically complete.
 Among other benefits of a logical point of view, the constraint feature of RT_1^C is expressively similar to SPKI/SDSI tags, but semantically natural and algorithmically tractable.